Błażejowice Dolne: History

-According to the 1 December 1910 census, among 338 inhabitants of Błażejowice Dolne, 14 spoke German, 248 spoke Polish, and 76 were bilingual.
+According to the 1 December 1910 census, among 338 inhabitants of Błażejowice Dolne, 248 spoke Polish, 14 spoke German, and 76 were bilingual.
 In the village, there was an inn named "Im Krug zum grünen Kranze", run by Magdalena Wollek.
 After the First World War, a monument dedicated to people from Błażejowice Dolne who died in the war, was erected in the village.
 Only a portion of Prudnik County participated in the 1921 Upper Silesia plebiscite, which was supposed to determine ownership of the Province of Upper Silesia between Germany and Poland.
 Błażejowice Dolne found itself in the eastern part of the county, within the plebiscite area.
-210 people of Błażejowice Dolne voted to remain in Germany, and 14 voted to secede for Poland.
-In the end, the area of Prudnik, along with Błażejowice Dolne, remained in Germany.
+210 people of Błażejowice Dolne voted to remain in Germany, and 14 voted to reunite with Poland.
+In the end Błażejowice Dolne remained in Germany.